bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 This might look intimidating if you're not familiar with the `bit-docs` plugin API, but it's straightforward.

-Let's break it down, starting with that first call to `bitDocs.register`.

 #### Registering front-end dependencies

 You will see this pattern in most `bit-docs` plugins that need to register front-end dependencies: